ALLTEC Protection Pyramid Surveys — A Three Part Series

 Studies have verified that approximately 80% of transient activity at a given facility is internally generated.
-Any time an inductive load, whether it is a vacuum cleaner or a heavy duty motor, is either powered on or off – it generates a low magnitude surge impulse that propagates back through the electrical distribution.
-While internally generated transient activity can weaken equipment over time, the threat posed from lightning activity is particularly disconcerting due to its capability of delivering vast amounts of energy into unsuspecting electronic equipment loads.
+For example, when a vacuum cleaner or heavy duty motor is powered on or off it creates an inductive load, which is a low magnitude surge impulse that propagates back through the electrical system.
+While internally generated transient activity can weaken equipment over time, the threat posed by lightning activity is particularly disconcerting due to its capability of delivering vast amounts of energy into unsuspecting electronic equipment loads.

 As with any survey, the best way to start is with a site evaluation:

-- Collect information on types of damages experienced or anticipated by the facility, and create a prioritized outline of survey requirements.
+Collect information on damages experienced or anticipated by the facility

-- Study existing site plan drawings, site electrical panel layouts, one-line electrical and riser diagrams
+Study existing site plans, electrical panel layouts, and one-line electrical and riser diagrams

-After developing an understanding of the facility and its needs, and creating a site specific inspection plan, typical actions include:
+After developing an understanding of the facility and its needs, a site-specific inspection plan is created.
+Typical actions include:

-- Categorize each distribution node as per IEEE Std.
-C62.41 and select appropriate category of surge protection devices.
+Categorize each distribution node as per IEEE Std.
+C62.41 and select the appropriate category of surge protection devices

 In order to determine the proper surge protection devices to be installed, the following information should be obtained, for reference during and after the survey: